 Beyond that, there is some evidence to show that obese people with a greater number of more serious health conditions have a history of more previous weight loss attempts.

 Does this mean that you should tell a client who comes in to lose weight that they shouldn't try to lose weight?
 Good luck with that.
 Does it mean that you should be primarily interested in trying to find ways to bring about lifelong change?
 Absolutely!

 From a business perspective, the evidence showing that most people will regain weight following weight loss might actually help you convince clients to stay with you longer to maintain their results.

 5. Exercise alone can be useful

 Any trainer worth their salt should appreciate that meaningful weight change is going to require a change in nutrition.
 But the reality is that sometimes clients with obesity just want to be healthier and get control of some of their weight related issues.
 Of course, I would suggest using motivational interviewing to help them adopt nutritional changes over time, but if a client is resistant at first and just wants to exercise STAY WITH THEM.

 We now know that even without a change in nutrition or even body weight change we can improve the health status of people who are obese just through exercise.
-Take the time to watch THIS VIDEO to see what I’m talking about.

 Perhaps with your coaching, patience, and initial results the client will gain enough trust to begin undertaking the difficult task of nutritional change.
 But if not, don't think you're not helping by way of exercise alone.
 You might be actually changing their life!